Board of Directors FAQ

 The GALA Board sets the strategic direction of the association and provides oversight and stewardship of GALA's operations and resources.
 It also represents the diverse interests of GALA's stakeholders in decision making.
 The Board is the authority responsible for the governance of GALA.
 As the governing body, the Board establishes policy, and monitors implementation of policy, by GALA’s staff under the direction of the Executive Director.

 Being a GALA Board Member provides the opportunity to influence the direction of the association.
 It also provides visibility, speaking and networking opportunities, and the knowledge that you’re volunteering for a great organization!

 The monthly commitment is 3-8 hours, depending on involvement in subcommittees.
 The GALA Board meets virtually once per month for 90 minutes.
 There is an all-day meeting the day before the start of GALA’s annual conference and board members are expected to attend in person.
 Prior to board meetings, some preparation is required to read financial and staff reports.
-There are rare offline/asynchronous tasks as well, such as conducting interviews, writing a blog, participating in panel discussions with other industry associations, serving as the board liaison for other volunteer committees, and other responsibilities as decided by the director and sitting Board.
+There are rare offline/asynchronous tasks as well, such as conducting interviews, creating content, participating in panel discussions with other industry associations, serving as the board liaison for other volunteer committees, and other responsibilities as decided by the director and sitting Board.